munificent/craftinginterpreters/book/representing-code.md

 1 - (2 * 3) < 4 == false
 ```

-Using our handy dandy new notation, the grammar for those looks like this:
+Using our handy dandy new notation, here's a grammar for those:

 ```lox
 expression → literal